phetdam/numpy-lapacke-demo/README.rst

 Hessian a descent direction. ``mnewton`` implements Algorithm 3.3 on page 51 of Nocedal and Wright's *Numerical Optimization* and uses the returned lower Cholesky factor of the modified Hessian when computing the descent direction.
-The step size for the line search is chosen using a backtracking line search that terminates when the Armijo condition is satisfied.
+The step size for the line search satisfies the Armijo condition and is chosen using a backtracking line search.

 .. __: https://scikit-learn.org/stable/index.html